dangaiden/blog/content/post/2020/2020-01-31-post-vmworld-europe-2019-days-1-and-2.md

 # <span style="font-size: 32px;"><strong><span style="font-family: Nunito; ">Enjoying VMworld</span></strong></span>

-<span style="font-family: Nunito; font-size: 16px;">And here I share with you some events, moments and things that couldn&#8217;t be possible without the vCommunity.</span>
+<span >And here I share with you some events, moments and things that couldn&#8217;t be possible without the vCommunity.</span>

-<span style="font-family: Nunito; font-size: 16px;">All these moments are perfect to meet new people, engage with them and have fun!</span>
+<span >All these moments are perfect to meet new people, engage with them and have fun!</span>

 ## <span style="font-size: 28px;"><strong><span style="font-family: Nunito; ">vFit Run</span></strong></span>

-<span style="font-family: Nunito; font-size: 16px;">In the early morning (6:45 AM) we did a run on the first day (November 4th) with some people from the community.
+<span >In the early morning (6:45 AM) we did a run on the first day (November 4th) with some people from the community.
 It was so nice but at the same time painful to wake up at that time&#8230;</span>

 <blockquote class="twitter-tweet" data-width="550" data-dnt="true">
   <p lang="en" dir="ltr">